Admissions Information

 Letters of Recommendation

-Students applying from life contexts where undergraduate or master’s level professors are not readily accessible or are not likely to remember the applicant’s work (e.g. second- or third-career students) might opt for letters from supervisors or colleagues, but should take care to specify to their referees that the letter should try to translate local, professional skills into a ministerial and/or academic research context.
+Students applying from life contexts where undergraduate or master’s level professors are not readily accessible or are unlikely to remember their work (e.g., second- or third-career students) might opt for letters from supervisors or colleagues.
+Still, they should ensure their referees understand that the letter aims to translate local, professional skills into a ministerial and/or academic research context.

 International Students

-All applicants to our master's programs are automatically considered for scholarships; there is not a separate scholarship application.
-Scholarships for master's students are awarded based solely on the strength of the admission application materials.
-The average scholarship for master's students covers about 80% of tuition costs.
-Exceptional students may be awarded a living stipend in addition to a scholarship.
+- Scholarships for master's students are awarded based solely on faculty evaluation of the application materials.
+In recent years, scholarship offers have ranged from 40%-100% of tuition, with scholarships to the MA and MDiv typically receiving at least 80% of tuition costs.
+Exceptional applicants may be offered a small living stipend in addition to a scholarship.
 Scholarship notifications are included in the admission decision.

-All Divinity School scholarships are renewable for each year of the academic program.
+- All Divinity School scholarships are renewable for each year of the academic program, provided good academic progress.
 Additionally, the Divinity School provides scholarship assistance for summer language study at the University.

 PhD